cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 #### Project governance documentation

-Goverance is clearly documented in [GOVERNANCE.md](https://github.com/backstage/backstage/blob/master/GOVERNANCE.md)
+Goverance is clearly documented in [GOVERNANCE.md][backstage-governance]

 Examples:

 * https://github.com/kubernetes/steering

-### Recommendations
+### Recommendations: contributor documentation

 As an open source project, Backstage looks healthy and well run.

-The only recommendation here is to disentagle the contributor documentation from the product documentation, as described in the [Information architecture recommendations](#Recommendations).
+The only recommendation here is to disentagle the contributor documentation from the product documentation, as described in the [Information architecture recommendations][info-arch-recommend].

 ## Website